Kolaghat: Healthcare

 Paikpari Rural Hospital at Paikpari, PO Kolaghat (with 30 beds) is the main medical facility in Kolaghat.
 A few private nursing homes and clinics are spread across all over Kolaghat.
 Many renowned doctors visit several clinics on a regular basis.

-There are primary health centres at Machinan, PO Gopalnagar (with 6 beds)& Nandaigajan,PO Bhogpur (with 10 beds).
+There are primary health centres at Machinan, PO Gopalnagar (with 6 beds) & Nandaigajan, PO Bhogpur (with 10 beds).

 Culture

 Bengali is the main language here.

-Places of worship include Kolaghat Jain Temple, Shiva Temple, Shitala Temple in Old Bazar, Mosque, Gopalnagar Vrindavan Temple, Kanak Durga Temple, Rain Kalindakunj Temple, Jagannath Temple, Jashar Panchananda Shiva Temple, the most famous festivals here are Ul Fitr, Kartik Puja, Saraswati Puja, Shab-i-Barat, Kali Puja, Muharram, Barah Wafat and others.
+Places of worship include Kolaghat Jain Temple, Shiva Temple, Shitala Temple in Old Bazar, Mosque, Gopalnagar Vrindavan Temple, Kanak Durga Temple, Rain Kalindakunj Temple, Jagannath Temple, Jashar Panchananda Shiva Temple, the most famous festivals here are Id-Ul Fitar, Kartik Puja, Saraswati Puja, Shab-e-Barat, Milad un Nabi,Kali Puja, Muharram, Barah Wafat and others.
 It is the biggest festival of all.

 A number of books ("Kolaghat Sanket" in Bengali), Rupnarayan and Kolaghat festival are being held here.
 There should also be a reporting flower fair ("flower fair" in Bengali).